 Strong Key Stage 2 performance, a clear Catholic identity, and genuinely useful wraparound care make this an appealing option for families who want academic stretch alongside values-led service.
 Best suited to families comfortable with a Catholic setting, including liturgy and charity activity, and who can engage early with a competitive admissions process.
 The main hurdle is admission rather than day-to-day experience.

-Results suggest a high-performing primary, with 2024 outcomes well above England averages in the combined reading, writing and mathematics measure.
+Results suggest a high-performing primary, with 80% of pupils meeting the expected standard in reading, writing and mathematics in the current 2024-25 / 2025 dataset.
 The most recent inspection outcome states the school continues to be Good, which supports a picture of consistent practice and effective routines.

 This is not a simple “one-line” catchment question because faith criteria and oversubscription categories shape priority.
 Where places need to be separated within a category, the admissions policy uses distance as a tie-break based on the shortest walking route measured through the local authority system.